gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.5 =
+Improved compatibility with other plugins.
+Tested with Ozh' Admin Drop Down Menu and SexyBookmarks.
+Fixed screen freezing and white screen of death.
+Improved error handling and showing.

 = 1.2.4 =
 This plugin version is ready for WordPress release 3.2, and fully compatible with it.
 Added few new options, and improved plugin stability.